OlivierCodol/MotorNet/README.md

 alpha and beta stage.
 Please feel free to log an issue if you think you found a bug, we appreciate any contribution.
 Stay tuned for more!

-An [online documentation](https://oliviercodol.github.io/MotorNet/build/html/index.html) is currently being built.
+An [online documentation](https://oliviercodol.github.io/MotorNet/build/html/index.html) is available.
 Feel free to check it out.

 ## How to Install